 That means the ethical burden sits with the adult observer.
 The child must not be replaced by the adult’s explanation, the professional record, the carer’s fear, the parent’s shame, the institution’s category, or the AI’s fluent interpretation.

-3. Regulate the observer before interpreting the child
+3. Constrain the thinking before interpreting the child

 The adult brings the situation to AI not to get a conclusion, but to slow the adult’s translation process.
-The sequence is:
+Where an AI model offers stronger thinking or reasoning modes, those modes must be constrained before they are used.

 Child-centred sequence